Schwab Joins Prediction Market Party, But Sports and Politics Aren’t on the Agenda

 Still, sports event contracts loom large in the space, but Schwab is unlikely to go down that road.
 The financial services firm has been overt in its criticism of prediction markets potentially duping novice market participants into thinking wagering is investing when in fact that’s not the case.

-CEO Rick Wurster has been adamant there are clear differences between proper long-term investing and trading on prediction markets — an activity that usually encompasses short-term perspectives.
-But on an earnings call earlier this year, he acknowledged it was likely Schwab would offer some type of prediction market product because clients want access to those derivatives and their investment portfolios under one roof.
+However, on an earnings call earlier this year, Wurster acknowledged it was likely Schwab would offer some type of prediction market product because clients want access to those derivatives and their investment portfolios under one roof.

-Charles Schwab, the founder of the company, is an investor in Kalshi,but even with that, it’s unlikely the brokerage house will follow a Kalshi-esque prediction markets template.
+Charles Schwab, the founder of the company, is an investor in Kalshi, but even with that, it’s unlikely the brokerage house will follow a Kalshi-esque prediction markets template.

 Cboe Also Standoffish Regarding Sports